codepr/webcrawler-from-scratch/README.md

-We'll try to answer some of these questions by building a simplified version of the main component that power every search engine at his simplest: a webcrawler.
+We'll try to answer some of these questions by building a simplified version of the main component that power every search engine at his simplest: a web crawler.
 We won't cover all sofistications and fine algorithms of ranking at the core of the google engine, they're the result of year of research and improvements and it would require a book on its own to just scratch the surface on those topics.